 During a training as we came to the Question and Answer portion of the talk, a larger issue emerged—some clients weren’t being billed but were receiving customer service support.
 By starting a dialog, they stumbled on a way to grow revenue.
 They discussed adding a new pricing structure so that the team could bill the clients appropriately and build new revenue.

-Are you talking to staff about ideas they have on ways to increase revenue?
+Are you talking to staff about ideas they have to increase revenue?